 Your new insert will give many years of reliable service if you use and maintain it correctly.
 Some of the internal components of the firebox, such as firebricks, baffles and air tubes, will wear over time under intense heat.
-You should always replace defective parts with original parts (see Appendix 8: Exploded Diagram and Parts List).
+You should always replace defective parts with original parts (see Appendix 6: Exploded Diagram and Parts List).
 Firing each load hot to begin a cycle as described above will not cause premature deterioration of the insert.
 However, letting the insert run with the air control fully open for the entire burn cycles can cause damage over time.
 The hotter you run the insert throughout burn cycles, the more quickly its components will deteriorate.
 For that reason, never leave the insert unattended while a new load is being fired hot.
-Always replace broken or defective components by original parts listed in Appendix 8: Exploded Diagram and Parts List.